HTB Walkthrough - Included

 Discovered website on port 80, looked like it was vulnerable to LFI due to

-group.
-Upon researching, this can be abused to gainroot
+lxdgroup.
+Upon researching, this can be abused to gainrootprivilegesFollowed this resource from

 Resolution summary